Police across country to gather for implicit bias workshop

 Northwestern offers diagnostic tool to improve interactions between police, citizens

-ST. LOUIS - Chiefs of police, sheriffs and mayors from all over the U.S. will gather in St. Louis -- not far from Ferguson, Missouri -- Nov.
+Chiefs of police, sheriffs and mayors from all over the U.S. will gather in St. Louis, not far from Ferguson, Missouri, Nov.
 1 and 2 for a Northwestern University Center for Public Safety (NUCPS) workshop aimed at improving relationships between law enforcement and average citizens.

 The two-day workshop, “Preventing Community Crisis: Implicit Bias, Procedural Justice and Police-Community Partnerships,” will address the ways implicit bias and subconscious stereotypes play out in interactions between police and citizens.

 As strained police/community relations continue to dominate headlines, attendees will learn strategies to recognize biases and minimize their effects through use of a diagnostic tool, developed by NUCPS, that can be customized, depending on the community in question.

 “We have an opportunity to change the culture of policing and promote a model of police as agents of social change,” NUCPS Executive Director David Bradford said.

 Workshop panelists will include Yost Zakhary, former president of the International Association of Chiefs of Police, and T.R.
 Carr Jr., a member of the Ferguson Commission.
 Missouri Gov. Jay Nixon created the commission in 2014, following the Ferguson riots.

 See descriptions of all panelists and speakers here.